C3S/collecting_society_docker/README.rst

       --reset        overwrites the configuration files with example files --ci           continues integration mode: reset, debug, colorless

+    subcommands:

+        diff         Prints the diffs of the example files status       Prints the git status of the project repositories pull         Pulls the project repositories
+        commit       Commits changes and untracked files to the project repositories push         Pushes commits of the project repos, creates missing remote branches

 ::

     $ ./scripts/update diff --help
     usage: ./scripts/update diff [-h] [-v] [-d] [--no-color]

-    Prints the diffs of the example files
+    Prints the diffs of the example files.

     optional arguments:
       -h, --help     show this help message and exit